Choose your settings

 1. Illness or injury

-A family member or your travel companion (or even you!) suffers an illness or injury, or tests positive for COVID-19, making it impossible to travel.
+A family member or travel companion (or even you!) becomes too ill or injured to travel.
 Or worse yet, a loved one dies.

-Your plane is grounded due to bad weather, the flight is cancelled because of an approaching storm or your carrier is delayed due to de-icing.
-Or maybe the weather has made the roads so bad, it’s nearly impossible to get to the airport.
+Your plane is grounded due to bad weather, the flight is cancelled because of an approaching storm, or your carrier is delayed.

 4. Civic duty